idf_component.yml

 Use the idf_component.yml

-manifest file to describe the component and its dependencies.
-The manifest file is located in the root directory of the component.
+manifest file to describe a component and its dependencies.
+The file must be located in the root directory of the component.

 Metadata Attributes